 As far as special events, there is the Mardi Gras season, January through March.
-The exact time frame varies year to year, Mardi Gras next year is Tuesday, March 4.
-Locals, as well as visitors from all over the world, line the streets to see the parades and try their hand at catching beads.
-New Orleans Jazz and Heritage Festival is the last weekend April and the first in May.
+The exact time frame varies year to year, Locals, as well as visitors from all over the world, line the streets to see the parades and try their hand at catching beads.
+New Orleans Jazz and Heritage Festival is the last weekend in April and the first in May.
 It features local musicians, as well as internationally famous acts from across the country.

-Both are perfect excuses to visit New Orleans, although I should probably warn you about a few things.
+Both are perfect excuses to visit New Orleans, although we should probably warn you about a few things.
 You'll want to make your hotel reservations at least six months ahead of time for Jazz Fest and up to a year in advance for Mardi Gras for the best rates and rooms.
 Also, you should know that because the events are so popular, the rates are higher than normal.
-Plus, you can expect there to be long waits at the restaurants and crowds at the
+Plus, you can expect there to be long waits at the restaurants.

-As far as the weather, high temperatures range from 65 degrees Fahrenheit in February to 84 degrees in February.
+As far as the weather, high temperatures range from 65 to 84 degrees Fahrenheit in February.